MindscapeHQ/raygun4js/README.md

 ### Synchronous methods

 Note that using these methods will not catch errors thrown while the page is loading.
-The script needs to be referenced before your other site/app scripts, and will block the page load while it is being downloaded.
+The script needs to be referenced before your other site/app scripts, and will block the page load while it is being downloaded/parsed/executed.

+This will also disrupt Pulse timings, making them erroneous.
+For Pulse, it is especially importing that the async snippet method above is used, instead of one of the following.

 #### With Bower